mvousden/psap/doc/source/implementation.rst

 single variable: ``Problem problem``, whose elements can be freely populated.
 PSAP expects the problem definition file to define:

- - ``problem.nodeAs`` with shared pointers to application nodes, with appropriate definitions for the ``index`` and ``name`` fields.
+ - ``problem.nodeHs`` with shared pointers to hardware nodes, with appropriate definitions for the ``index`` and ``name`` fields.
 The ``contents`` field is expected to remain empty; this field is populated by the simulated annealing initialiser.

+ - ``problem.edgeHs`` elements, where the first two elements denote the indices of the hardware nodes connect, and the final element denotes the weight.

- - ``problem.nodeHs`` with shared pointers to hardware nodes, with appropriate definitions for the ``neighbours`` and ``name`` fields.
+ - ``problem.nodeAs`` with shared pointers to application nodes, with appropriate definitions for the ``neighbours`` and ``name`` fields.
 The ``location`` field is expected to remain empty; this field is populated by the simulated annealing initialiser.

  - ``problem.pMax`` with a value limiting the number of application nodes that can be placed on hardware nodes.

- - ``problem.edgeCacheH`` elements, as follows:

-   - For node pairs that are adjacent in the hardware graph, the elements must be initialised with the weight of the edge.

-   - Elements "on the diagonal" must be initialised to zero.

-   - Other elements must be initialised to ``std::numeric_limits<float>::max()``.

-   The latter two requirements can be performed by calling the ``void Problem::initialise_edge_cache(unsigned)`` method, passing in the number of nodes in the hardware graph as an argument.

 The integrity of the data structure (i.e. whether the indeces in vectors line up with the nodes they refer to, whether lengths in the edge cache are